lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 You use _groups_ to manage users, apps, and devices in Intune for Education.
 You can group users or devices together instead of having to manage each device individually.
 This lets you easily assign apps and settings to large numbers of users and devices.

-When you create groups, consider how you will apply the settings and apps to users and devices.
+When you create groups, consider how you plan to apply the settings and apps to users and devices.
 For example, you may need to block apps from using location services for all devices.
-An alternative to this is how specific groups may need certain things, like giving students taking [AP Computer Science](https://www.tealsk12.org) apps to edit their code.
+Specific groups may need certain things, like giving students taking [AP Computer Science](https://www.tealsk12.org) apps to edit their code.

 Settings are applied to groups.
 Since groups are set up as hierarchies, with one group above another, [any settings applied to a group are inherited by all of its subgroups](settings-inheritance.md).
-This makes it easier to apply settings to large groups of users, apps, and devices.
+Settings inheritance makes it easier to apply settings to large groups of users, apps, and devices.
 You can use [delegated permissions](group-admin-delegate.md#how-do-i-assign-admin-groups) to give admin groups access to manage groups underneath them.

 Intune for Education automatically creates the __All Devices__ and __All Users__ groups when your tenant is created.
 These default groups represent the broadest categories of users and devices in your school or school district, and [cannot be changed](what-are-groups.md#why-cant-i-change-the-all-devices-all-users-all-students-or-all-teachers-groups).

 ## Group types

-There are two types of groups that you can use to organize users and devices in Intune for Education: **Assigned** groups and **Dynamic** groups.
+There are two types of groups that you can use to organize users and devices in Intune for Education: **assigned** groups and **dynamic** groups.

 ### Assigned groups

 Assigned groups are used when you want to and manually add users or devices as group members.
-Think of it like organizing a folder together: you choose the right files to go in that folder, and that's where you'll find them when you need those files.
+Think of it like organizing a folder together: you choose the right files to go in that folder, and that's where you find them when you need those files.
 As with folders, you can create subgroups that work to further organize your larger groups into smaller ones.

 ### Dynamic groups

 Dynamic groups let you skip the process of manually adding group members instead of having to add them yourself.
 They are created using rules, which search your tenant for whatever students or devices meet your criteria.
-For example, you could create a Dynamic group that shows all of the students graduating at the end of this year.
-If a student was unexpectedly unable to graduate, you wouldn't be able to manually remove them from this Dynamic group.
+For example, you could create a dynamic group that shows all of the students graduating at the end of this year.
+If a student was unexpectedly unable to graduate, you wouldn't be able to manually remove them from this dynamic group.
 Instead, you'd have to change that student's graduation year, which would remove them from the group.

-Since Dynamic groups can only contain what their rules define, you can't create subgroups underneath them.
+Since dynamic groups can only contain what their rules define, you can't create subgroups underneath them.

 ## Managing groups and subgroups